 Where the student is excluded in accordance with M.G.L. c.71 §37H, the student shall have ten (10) calendar days from the effective date of the exclusion to file a written appeal with the superintendent of schools.
 For exclusions imposed pursuant to M.G.L. c.71 §37H1/2, the student shall have five (5) school days from the effective date of the exclusion to file a written appeal with the superintendent.
-And for exclusions imposed pursuant to M.G.L c.71, §37H3/4, the Student shall have five (5) calendar days from the effective date of the suspension imposed by the Academic Progress:
+And for exclusions imposed pursuant to M.G.L c.71, §37H3/4, the student shall not have an opportunity to appeal the decision of the Principal or the Principal's designee or a short term out of school suspension for less than ten (10) days.
+The Student shall have five (5) calendar days from the effective date of the suspension imposed by the Academic Progress:

-Any student who is serving an in school or out of school short-term suspension, longterm suspension, or expulsion shall have the opportunity to earn credits, as applicable, make up assignments, tests, papers, and other school work as needed to make academic progress during the period of his or her removal from the classroom or school.
+Any student who is serving an in school or out of school short-term suspension, long-term suspension, or expulsion shall have the opportunity to earn credits, as applicable, make up assignments, tests, papers, and other school work as needed to make academic progress during the period of his or her removal from the classroom or school.

 Any student who is expelled or suspended from school for more than ten (10) consecutive days, whether in school or out of school, shall have an opportunity to receive education services and to make academic progress toward meeting state and local requirements, in accordance with the school's education service plan.
 M.G.L. c.76, §21.
 Summary of Massachusetts Laws Student M.G.L. c.71, §37H